Dancing Lotus Yoga

 Your comment will be posted after it is approved.

-Leave a Reply.
+Leave a Reply. |

 Hello, beautiful people.
 My name is Tracy Chetna Boyd (she/her).
-Among other things, I am a Yoga educator and Yoga Therapist, specializing in Yoga for Cancer.
+Among other things, I am a Yoga educator and Yoga Therapist, with a special interest in Yoga for Cancer.
 Although I have many teachers, my primary teacher is Baba Hari Dass.
 I have a deep belief in people’s ability to change, forgiveness, redemption, and the teachings, wherever they come from.
 Small talk has never been my forte.
 I am a person who is comfortable living in the weeds of the human condition, while keeping my heart open and the big picture in perspective.
 I hope this sets the tone for the musings I'll be sharing from time-to-time.
+Archives

 Categories